UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

 Now the question is how to take advantage of modern architectures which consist of many-cores, interconnected through networks, and that have different types of memory available?
-Python, Julia, and R languages have different tools and libraries that can help you to get more from your local machine or HPC cluster resources.
+Python, Julia, Matlab, and R languages have different tools and libraries that can help you to get more from your local machine or HPC cluster resources.

 Threaded programming